tangentsoft/libtabula/README-MinGW.md

 with the MinGW tools without interference from the Cygwin bits.
 The main thing you have to take care of is that MinGW's `bin` directory must precede the Cygwin `bin` directory in the `PATH`, so that its tools are found first.
-If you use Cygwin's `bash` as a command shell in preference to the DOS-like `cmd.exe`, you can use this shell script to temporarily set the environment to "MinGW mode" and make it easy to get back to "Cygwin mode":
+If you use Cygwin's Bash as a command shell in preference to the DOS-like `cmd.exe`, you can use this shell script to temporarily set the environment to "MinGW mode" and make it easy to get back to "Cygwin mode":

     #!/bin/sh
     PATH=/cygdrive/c/mingw/bin:/cygdrive/c/windows:/cygdrive/c/windows/system32:/cygdrive/c/cygwin/bin